WHAT YOUR ANSWERS REVEAL

 Why consistency feels impossible

-Start line strike distance and motion vary when the internal pattern varies.
-Consistency is not a skill.
-It is the natural result of a stable internal sequence.
+Start line strike distance and overall motion vary when the internal pattern varies.
+Consistency is not a separate skill.
+It is the natural result of a stable internal sequence that repeats without effort.

 Why you lose posture or balance

 Early extension lifting swaying or losing balance are protective moves.
-The body stands up or shifts when it senses instability.
-These are survival patterns not mistakes.
+Your body stands up or shifts when it senses instability.
+These are survival patterns not personal mistakes.

-All your symptoms including ball flight contact power control timing and posture are connected.
-They come from one internal pattern.
-Your next step is to discover what that pattern is.
+All your symptoms including ball flight contact power control timing posture and balance are connected.
+They come from one internal pattern that shapes your entire motion.
+Fix the pattern and the symptoms disappear together.